Dolev/Final-Project/README.md

 # Goals :

-distributed deep artificial networks to achieve an accurate prediction of star classifications.
+main goal: distributed deep artificial networks to achieve an accurate prediction of star classifications.